 You will be taught with both academic rigour and a consistent emphasis on the practical application of what you learn to the business environment.
 The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
-The most recent figures for the National Student Survey showed a satisfaction rate of over 91% with the course, so you can be sure that you will receive a very high-quality learning experience.
+The most recent figures for the National Student Survey showed a very high satisfaction rate with the course, so you can be sure that you will receive a very high-quality learning experience.

 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a business, as well as an academic background, allowing them to inform you of the latest developments in your subject and pass on a practical awareness of the contemporary business environment.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.

-Research underpins our teaching.
+Teaching in the School of Management and Business is underpinned by research.
 Our academic staff publish their work in leading academic journals and regularly act as consultants to a range of organizations.
 We have significant strengths in areas such as entrepreneurship, human resource management, international business and operations and supply chain management.
 In the most recent Research Assessment Exercise (2008) 60% of research submitted by the Department was rated as being internationally recognised, with 25% being rated internationally excellent.